Weekend severe weather threat eyes parts of South recently ravaged by deadly tornado outbreak

 (Robert Ray)

-The threat of severe weather will begin on Saturday, but the focus is outside of regions that were hit hard during the outbreak.
+The threat of severe weather will begin on Saturday, focusing on eastern Kansas and western Missouri – outside much of the region that was hit hard during the tornado outbreak.

-"We’re looking at parts of Kansas and Oklahoma, but eventually it drifts into areas that have already been hit: Missouri and parts of Arkansas," Merwin continued.
+"But eventually it drifts into areas that have already been hit: Missouri and parts of Arkansas," Merwin continued.
+That includes Rolla, which was hit hard by a tornado last Friday.

 At this point, the main concerns with any thunderstorms that develop will be strong wind gusts and hail.